kadena-io/pact-mode/README.md

 - Load current buffer into inferior REPL with `C-c C-l`.
 With prefix (`C-u C-c C-l`) prompt for file to load.
 - Use `semantic` features under the Development menu, like "Navigate -> Find Tag Globally ..." which finds any tag in any buffer you've opened.
-- Linting via flycheck supported with the `flycheck-pact` packageCC
+- Linting via flycheck supported with the `flycheck-pact` package